ammarhakim/gkyl-doc/source/postgkyl/install.rst

 Additionally, to read the Gkeyll 2 output files, the Python wrapper of `Adios <https://www.olcf.ornl.gov/center-projects/adios/>`_ is required.
-It can be either obtaine from the Gkeyll Conda channel,
+It can be either obtained from the Gkeyll Conda channel,

 .. code-block:: bash